-The Faculty of Asian and Middle Eastern Studies is pleased to offer, beginning in Michaelmas Term 2020, up to three graduate scholarships for £8000 for Master's or DPhil students whose study or research focuses on Buddhist Studies (including all areas, historical periods, and aspects of this field).
-The scholarships have been established thanks to a generous donation of the Lingyin Temple (Lingyin si), an ancient and important Buddhist temple in Hangzhou, China.
+The Faculty of Asian and Middle Eastern Studies is pleased to offer, beginning in Michaelmas Term 2020, one or more graduate scholarships of up to £15,000 for MPhil or DPhil students whose study or research focuses on Buddhist Studies (including all areas, historical periods, and aspects of this field).
+The scholarships have been established thanks to a generous donation made by the GS Charity Foundation in support of Buddhist Studies at Oxford.

-Applications are invited from suitably qualified individuals who are applying to a Master’s or DPhil course at the Faculty of Asian and Middle Eastern Studies for entry in October 2021, or current students studying for a Master’s or DPhil at the Faculty of Asian and Middle Eastern Studies.
-This scholarship may be held in conjunction with other partial awards, but the total value of your scholarships should not exceed the cost of course fees in full and a grant for living costs at a rate agreed with Graduate Admissions and Recruitment.
+Applications are invited from suitably qualified individuals who are applying to a MPhil or DPhil course at the Faculty of Asian and Middle Eastern Studies for entry in October 2023, or current students studying for a Master’s or DPhil at the Faculty of Asian and Middle Eastern Studies.
+This scholarship may be held in conjunction with other partial awards, but the total value of your scholarships should not exceed the combined cost of course fees in full and a grant for living costs at a rate agreed with Graduate Admissions and Recruitment.

 Prospective applicants for graduate study